acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 demos fail all the time[^5]!
 I know some companies or teams have a "no live demos" policy because of the risk that live demos carry.

-So if live demos are so risky, why do people--or, actually, let's make this more personal--why did _I_ decide to do a live demo on stage at KubeCon?
+So if live demos are so risky, why do people---or, actually, let's make this more personal---why did _I_ decide to do a live demo on stage at KubeCon?
 Wouldn't it be better to just record something ahead of time and hit play?
 Everyone will have a different answer to this question, but for me, at least, watching a video of someone typing commands into a terminal just doesn't have the same punch, the same impact.
 I'm not even going to consider the possibility of doctoring videos, let's assume that we're all honest here, but it just doesn't feel _alive_.
-For me--if I'm going to listen to someone talk live, I don't want them to hit play on a YouTube video that I could have watched at home.
+For me---if I'm going to listen to someone talk live, I don't want them to hit play on a YouTube video that I could have watched at home.
 I'm there to see the person, to interact with them, to see them interact with the cool stuff they're showing off!
 So there wasn't any question in my mind: I built [SimKube](https://github.com/acrlabs/simkube) and I wanted to show it live.